edbook/haskoli-islands/README.md

 For detailed instroctions on how to add notes see https://edbook.hi.is/tmp001g/.

-The boiled down versions it the following:
+The boiled down versions it the following.

+## Virtual environment

 After cloning the repository.
-Setup a Conda virtual environment:
+Setup a Conda virtual environment,

 ```bash
 conda env create -f environment.yml